badiul6/InkWiz/README.md

 # InkWiz

-Mobile App to convert handwritten text to editable text
+Mobile App to convert handwritten text to editable text.

 ## Working

-1. This application user image from camera/gallery.
+1. This application pick an image from camera/gallery.

 2. Upload the image on tmpfiles using post api.